 Sennheiser GSP 300 Review

-It also works absolutely fantastic for the music.
-The audio output has a nice pace.
-They may not be super deep and super punchy, but that’s how I like to listen to most of my playlist.
+It also works great for music.
+There is a nice pace to the audio output.
+They might not be super punchy and super deep, but that is the way I like listening to the majority of my playlist.

-Personally, I would have preferred a little bit more depth, but overall the sound quality and the audio output is very precise.
-You get to hear every single possible detail in your game.
+I would have personally preferred a bit more depth, however, the audio output and sound quality overall is very precise.
+You are able to hear each detail possible in your game.

-To test the audio output, I plugged the headphone into my system and played Need For Speed 2018.
-After three hours of continuous gaming, I can say it was indeed a new experience for me.
-I just don’t have any words to share my experience.
+To test the headset’s audio output, I plugged it into my system and put on Need For Speed 2018.
+After playing continuous gaming for three hours, I can honestly say it was definitely a completely new experience for me.
+I don’t even have the words to fully describe the experience that I had.

-Its frequency response ranges from 15,000Hz to 26,000Hz.
-Furthermore, it has an impedance of 19 Ohms and offers a sound pressure level of 113 dB.
+It has a frequency response range of 15,000Hz up to 26,000Hz.
+In addition, it has a 19 Ohms impedance and provides a 113 dB sound pressure level.

 Design and build quality

 The GSP 300, as can be expected from Sennheiser, comes with a rigid body and a complex visual design .
 The GSP gaming series, unlike other models of headphones, has a design that is specifically tailored for gamers.

 The entire body is made out of high-quality black plastic.
 Its plastic body helps to ensure the headset is lightweight without the rigidness being compromised.
 There are some areas (top part of the headband holder) that feature a grey accent.
 Personally, I think that was a smart move.
 The mic features two blue stripes to help the entire design really stand out.